twenty6two/bnt-website/docroot/modules/contrib/mailchimp/modules/mailchimp_campaign/README.md

 ## Using Merge Tags
 Mailchimp Templates use Merge Tags to load data from Mailchimp Merge Fields into the emails.
-You can confirm which Merge Tags a list uses from the [list admin](https://admin.mailchimp.com/lists/), or try a [standard merge tag](https://mailchimp.com/help/all-the-merge-tags-cheat-sheet/).
+You can confirm which Merge Tags an audience uses from the [list admin](https://admin.mailchimp.com/lists/), or try a [standard merge tag](https://mailchimp.com/help/all-the-merge-tags-cheat-sheet/).